 While this sounds like advice you may receive before a job interview, it’s important to explain to kids as well.
 Being kind, behaving appropriately, and engaging in conversation will set the tone for their relationships with friends.

-Although you can’t predict which questions your child will ask, we gathered some popular suggestions and possible answers that might come up.
-Of course you can tweak the answers to fit your family situation, lifestyle, and personal choices–but feel great knowing that the conversations are happening and your kids are communicating!
+Although you can’t predict which questions your child will ask, we gathered some popular questions that might come up and possible answers for you to use.
+Of course you shouldtweak the answers to fit your family situation, lifestyle, and personal choices–but feel great knowing that the conversations are happening and your kids are communicating!

 Why is alcohol bad for me?